mattriley/agile-avatars/README.md

 The observer pattern is easily implemented with Node's [EventEmitter](https://nodejs.org/api/events.html) which can be bundled directly into the application.

-During [boot](#booting) time, subscription functions are extracted from the stores to produce the _subscriptions_ module.
+During [compose](#composing) time, subscription functions are extracted from the stores to produce the _subscriptions_ module.
 This decouples subscribers from the stores making them agnostic of the data source.
 Although not a design goal for this application, this should allow the data source to change without impacting the subscribers provided the interface of the subscription functions do not change.

 #### Example: Reacting to a new role being inserted